dylandy/tobopomo.js/README.md

 Sample code is in template folder.

+##Credit

+Thanks for chewing team and libchewing's help.
+Without them this project wouldn't be successed.

 ##LICENSE
-This project is licensed under MIT License.
+This project is licensed under LGPL License.
 For furthor detail please checkout LICENSE.md or connect with me dylandy.chang at gmail.com.